 Fortunately once we returned, prices have gotten a little kinder.
 Today I saw $2.99 just up the street from my house. $2.99!
 I never thought I would be so excited to see prices so low.
 To be fair, the average local price in Buffalo is still $3.12, but the City of Brotherly Love is seeing $2.47 and the nationwide average is at $2.58...

-courtesy of BuffaloGasPrices.com, indicates the average price in each county via gradients of colors.
+The Gas Map, courtesy of BuffaloGasPrices.com, indicates the average price in each county via gradients of colors.
 Green is good.
 Red is Bad.
 You'll notice a nasty red blotch where I'm living.
 Even New York City, our downstate neighborhood to the east, shows minimal redness.
 Kansas, my former home, has a nice, friendly green hue to it.

 So why are Buffalo's gas prices still $0.54 above the national average?
 Don't just say taxes.
 I'm sure you can come up with something more creative than that.